2019-2020 Call for Applications

 - The CEU Center for Teaching and Learning will send an email to acknowledge receipt of the application within two weeks of the submission.

-- In the second stage of the selection process (early March 2019), the CEU Center for Teaching and Learning will contact selected candidates and the higher education institution to obtain additional information in support of the application.
+- In the second stage of the selection process (mid-March 2020), the CEU Center for Teaching and Learning will contact selected candidates and the higher education institution to obtain additional information in support of the application.

 Conferring the Award and the Prize